A Survey of Code-switched Speech and Language Processing: Code-switched Speech and NLP Techniques

 \cite{ashutosh2017} show that a training curriculum where an Recurrent Neural Network (RNN) LM is trained ﬁrst with interleaved monolingual data in both languages followed by code-switched data gives the best results for English-Spanish LM. \cite{adithya2018} extend this work by using grammatical models of code-switching to generate artificial code-switched data and using a small amount of real code-switched data to sample from the artificially generated data to build Language Models.

 \cite{gebhardt2011speech} uses Factored Language Models for rescoring n-best lists during ASR decoding.
 The factors used include POS tags, code-switching point probability and LID.
+In \cite{adel2013recurrent}, \cite{adel2013combination} and \cite{adel2014features}, RNNLMs are combined with n-gram based models, or converted to backoff models, giving improvements in perplexity and mixed error rate.

+\cite{vu2014exploration, adel2015syntactic} investigate the importance of syntactic information such as Part-of-Speech(POS) in predicting the switching point.
+They observe that the switchig attitude is speaker dependent\cite{vu2013investigation}.

-In \cite{adel2013recurrent}, \cite{adel2013combination} and \cite{adel2014features}, RNNLMs are combined with n-gram based models, or converted to backoff models, giving improvements in perplexity and mixed error rate. \cite{van2017synthesising} synthesize isiZulu-English bigrams using word embeddings and use them to augment training data for LMs, which leads to a reduction in perplexity when tested on a corpus of soap opera speech.
+\cite{van2017synthesising} synthesize isiZulu-English bigrams using word embeddings and use them to augment training data for LMs, which leads to a reduction in perplexity when tested on a corpus of soap opera speech.

+In \cite{garg2018code} authors employ dual RNNs for language model training while \cite{blaicher2011smt, winata2019code, chang2018code} investigate the applicability of artificially generated code mixed data for data augmentation.

+In \cite{chandu2018language}, authors show that encoding language information improves language model by learning code switch points.
+In \cite{gonen2018language} authors present a discriminative training based approach for model code mixed text.
+Alternatively, authors in \cite{zeng2017improving} propose to manipulate n gram based language model by employing clustering for the infrequent words.
+In \cite{winata2018code} authors present an approach using multi task learning by jointly learning language modeling as well POS tagging.

+\cite{lee2020modeling} use a bilingual attention language model that learns cross-lingual probabilities by using parallel data simultaneously along with the language modeling objective and achieves high reductions in perplexity over the SEAME corpus.

-\subsection{code-switching detection from speech}
+\subsection{Code-switching detection from speech}

+In \cite{piccinini2014prosodic} authors show that humans exploit prosodic cues to detect code mixing.
+They also show taht humans can anticipate switch poitns even in noisy speech.

 As mentioned earlier, some ASR systems first try to detect the language being spoken and then use the appropriate model to decode speech.
 In case of intra-sentential switching, it may be useful to be able to detect the code-switching style of a particular utterance, and be able to adapt to that style through specialized language models or other adaptation techniques.